RateCity.com.au

 What should you do if you accidentally hit a kangaroo?

-• If the roo isn't breathing and you feel confident, you could check its pouch for a joey.
-You may also try to pull the animal (depending on its size and your strength) off the road to ensure the safety of other motorists.
+4. If the roo isn't breathing, check its pouch for a joey.
+If you don’t find one, you could try to move the animal off the road to ensure the safety of other motorists.

-• If you find the kangaroo isn't breathing, but you find a joey in the pouch, seek instructions from a wildlife organisation, such as WIRES, on how to remove it and keep it safe until help is at hand.
-You may also mark the location of the accident and take some pictures of the mum to help the rescue organisation identify the species, which could greatly help in the rehabilitation of the joey.
+5. If the kangaroo isn't breathing, but you find a joey in the pouch, seek instructions from a wildlife organisation, such as WIRES, on how to remove it and keep it safe until help is at hand.
+Marking the location of the accident and taking some pictures of the mum can help the rescue organisation identify the species, which could greatly help in the rehabilitation of the joey.

 Can you claim insurance for damage due to an animal hit?

-Kangaroos collisions can cost up to $5,000 in damages.
+According to insurer QBE, kangaroo collisions can cost an average $5000 in damages.
 In extreme cases, you may have to write off your car, as the cost of repairs can exceed the car's value.
 Thankfully, it's possible to claim these expenses from your insurer, provided you have a comprehensive car insurance policy that covers animal damage.

 Is hitting an animal an at-fault accident?

-For this reason, it’s worth weighing up the cost of repairs to your vehicle and the potential increase in your premiums before you file a claim on an accident.
-If the damage caused to the car is minimal, it could be better to pay for the repairs from your pocket in some cases.
+It may be worth weighing up the cost of repairs to your vehicle and the potential increase in your premiums before you file a claim after an accident.
+If the damage to the car is minimal, you may feel it’s better to pay for the repairs from your pocket in some cases.

 If you decide to make a claim, the process for claiming on your insurance after hitting an animal is similar to that for any other road accident.

-How to prevent hitting a kangaroo with your vehicle?
+How to avoid hitting a kangaroo with your vehicle

-Kangaroos are responsible for the majority of animal accidents on the roads in Australia.
+According to AAMI, kangaroos are the most common animal hit on many roads around Australia.
 Changing weather conditions have further increased the risk of kangaroos wandering on roads in search of fresh food.

 However, you are not likely to see kangaroos on the roads throughout the day.
 Roos are typically the most active at dawn and dusk, which is when most of the hits happen.
 Avoiding kangaroo hotspots during these hours can reduce your risk of hitting a roo to an extent.

-In the event that a kangaroo hops in front of your car, it's advisable to brake in a straight line rather than swerving, which could lead you to hit the trees or a passer-by.
-Swerving the car to avoid the roo after you brake in a straight line gives you better control of the vehicle and a chance to judge the direction in which the roo will head.
+If a kangaroo hops in front of your car, it's advisable to brake in a straight line rather than swerving, which could lead you to hit the trees or a passer-by.
+Swerving the car to avoid the roo after you brake in a straight line can give you better control of the vehicle and a chance to judge the direction in which the roo will head.

-It’s also worth checking your insurance coverage, especially if you are planning to drive in the outbacks or rural areas to check whether or not your insurance includes animal damage.
-If you find your cover to be inadequate, you may want to compare insurance deals to upgrade your cover.
+It’s also worth checking if your insurance coverage includes animal damage, especially if you are planning to drive in outback or rural areas.
+If your cover isn’t adequate, you may want to compare insurance deals to upgrade your cover.

 Latest car insurance articles